 Information is the heartbeat of an organization.
 Businesses need to manage and distribute information related to all of their departments’ business processes.
 This list can be long, as it typically includes Accounting, Customer Service, Human Resources, Legal, Operations, and more) and may need to be compliant with Sarbanes Oxley or HIPAA.
 If the circulation and management of this information slows down or becomes ineffective, progress gets stalled, and business concerns start to surface.

 When a company is working under a tight budget in a demanding economic environment, every technology-related decision is predicated on its ability to generate an appreciable ROI.
 One major cost area in companies getting scrutinized is paper-based business systems.
 Traditional paper-based methods for creating and delivering documents are fraught with huge costs, chronic inefficiency, costly errors, and offer little flexibility.
-Some of these costs, which can be mitigated with Enterprise Content Management (ECM) and Automation, include:
+Some of these costs, which can be mitigated with Enterprise Content Management (ECM) and Workflow Automation, include:

 - Paper and paper-related expenses